brevzin/brevzin.github.io/_posts/2025-04-18-consteval.md

       |                 ^
 ```

-I bring up exception because while invoking a non-`constexpr` function is just never going to be constant if you widen out, `throw`ing an exception might actually _become constant_ if you do so.
+I bring up exceptions because while invoking a non-`constexpr` function is just never going to be constant if you widen out, `throw`ing an exception might actually _become constant_ if you do so.

 Consider: